open-toolchain/tekton-catalog/git/README.md

 * **propertiesFile**: (optional) name of the properties file that will be created as additional outcome of this task in the pvc.
 This file will contains the git related information (`GIT_URL`, `GIT_BRANCH` and `GIT_COMMIT`)

 ## Output
+The output of this task is the clone operation performed in the specified directory (if any)

 ## Usage
 The `sample` sub-directory contains an EventListener definition that you can include in your tekton pipeline configuration to run a sample usage the `clone-repo-task`